hr-rfp55-toph-FEC/Toph-Clothing-Co/README.md

 ## Project Catwalk

 Front End Capstone for Hack Reactor.
 We are from RFP-55.

-The goal of this project is to update an old e-commerce website to use modern front-end technologies.
+The goal of this project is a complete redesign of the retail portal for an old e-commerce website to use modern front-end technologies.
 We created three widgets for this newly revamped website - Product Overview, Related Products & Outfit, and Ratings & Reviews.
-The project utilized react hooks for more flexible development tools, and adhere to the ESlint Airbnb style.
+The project utilized react hooks for more flexible development, and adhere to the ESlint Airbnb style.

 ## Components